© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Plainsfield Camp slight univallate hillfort is a scheduled monument protected by Historic England under reference 1007669.
 View the official record →

-Plainsfield Camp is a slight univallate hillfort situated in Somerset, England.
+Plainsfield Camp is a slight univallate hillfort located in Somerset, England, dating to the Iron Age.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1007669.

 Plainsfield Camp slight univallate hillfort is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1007669.